Effective algorithms for tensor train decomposition via the UTV framework: The proposed methods

 \section{The proposed methods}

 In this section, we propose the TT-UTV algorithms for efficiently computing the approximate TT format by sequentially decomposing the cores via UTV factorizations.
 We discuss two variants of the algorithm, corresponding to the ULV and URV decompositions, respectively.
-The feasibility of the proposed methods is rigorously supported by theoretical analysis, based on which we recommend distinct update strategies for each case and further introduce fixed-precision algorithms that can adaptively determine the TT-ranks.
+The feasibility of the proposed methods is rigorously supported by theoretical analysis, based on which we recommend distinct update strategies for each case and further introduce fixed-precision algorithms.